rajparmarr2308/Credit-card-fraud-detection/README.md

-1)First  Create virtualenvironment with following COMMAND
+1)  First  Create virtualenvironment with following COMMAND:-

         virtualenv venv

  NOTE:- venv is name of name of virtualenvironment. we can give any name which we want.

 2) Then Activate venv:-

         venv\Scripts\activate

-3) Then Install requirements.txt with following COMMAND
+3) Then Install requirements.txt with following COMMAND:-

         pip install -r requirements.txt

-4)create superuser by following COMMAND in your root directory
+4)  create superuser by following COMMAND in your root directory:-

         python manage.py createsuperuser

-5) Then start your server by typing following COMMAND
+5)  Then start your server by typing following COMMAND:-

         python manage.py runserver